 The point here is that any signal can modulate any other signal.
-Of course, some signals make for better modulators and others make for better carriers.
-It’s also true that not just any parameter(s) can be modulated to achieve a practical effect.
+Of course, some signals make for better modulators, and others make for better carriers.
+It’s also true that not all parameters can be modulated to achieve a practical effect.

 That being said, carrier waves could be more than just oscillators or envelopes.
 They could be their very own audio signals.

 What is an expression controller?
-An expression controller, in the context of audio signals, is any control that can modulate the parameters of an effect or instrument.
+In the context of audio signals, an expression controller is any control that can modulate the parameters of an effect or instrument.

-This is where things can tricky.
+This is where things get tricky.
 Is a volume fader a modulation effect?
 What about a gain knob?
-Both these controls can expressively alter the amplitude of a signal so where do we draw the line?
+Both these controls can expressively alter the amplitude of a signal, so where do we draw the line?

 More on this in the upcoming section Standard Modulation Effects.

 One expression effect worth mentioning is wah-wah, which uses an expression controller (typically an expression pedal) to achieve spectral glide in a signal’s frequency response, thereby modulating the EQ/filters of the signal to cause a distinctive “wah-wah” sound.
 Some people, particularly in the world of guitar, would consider wah-wah, then, to be a

 I’ll discuss modulation controllers in more detail at the end of this article.

 So far, we’ve discovered what modulation is and the various ways it shows up in audio.
 We know by now that not all modulation is to be considered a “modulation effect”.